Jane K. Willenbring: Career and research

 Following her postdoctoral work in 2010, Willenbring joined the University of Pennsylvania's faculty as an assistant professor in the School of Arts and Sciences' Department of Earth and Environmental Sciences until 2016.
 Willenbring then became an associate professor at Scripps Institution of Oceanography at UC San Diego where she was also the director of the Scripps Cosmogenic Isotope Laboratory (SCI-Lab).
 In 2020, Willenbring became an associate professor at Stanford University.

-Willenbring's work focuses on how the earth's surface changes in response to a variety of forces including tectonics, climate, and living organisms.
-She utilizes high-resolution topographic data, field observations, landscape evolution models, ice sheet models, and geochemical techniques, specifically cosmogenic nuclides, to study the earth's surface.
+Willenbring's work focuses on how the Earth's surface changes in response to a variety of forces including tectonics, climate, and living organisms.
+She utilizes high-resolution topographic data, field observations, landscape evolution models, ice sheet models, and geochemical techniques, specifically cosmogenic nuclides, to study the Earth's surface.
 Willenbring is at the forefront of her field and has developed the use of beryllium-9 and cosmogenic beryllium-10 to trace erosion, weathering, and meltwater pulses in order to study and track the changes in Earth's surface.

-Willenbring has used some of her cosmogenic nuclide techniques in her research in Antarctica and Puerto Rico.
-She has dated meltwater pulses in Antarctica during warming periods using the ratio of beryllium-10 to beryllium-9.
-Willenbring is also a current investigator at the Luquillo Critical Zone Observatory in Puerto Rico where she and her colleagues use beryllium-10, as well as other cosmogenic nuclides, to investigate how Puerto Rico's landscape has affected its biodiversity.
+Willenbring used some of her cosmogenic nuclide techniques in her research in Antarctica and Puerto Rico.
+She dated meltwater pulses in Antarctica during warming periods using the ratio of beryllium-10 to beryllium-9.
+Willenbring is an investigator at the Luquillo Critical Zone Observatory in Puerto Rico where she and her colleagues use beryllium-10, as well as other cosmogenic nuclides, to investigate how Puerto Rico's landscape has affected its biodiversity.
 Their research has uncovered that nutrient-rich dust travels to Puerto Rico from the Sahara Desert which helps trees to grow in Puerto-Rico's nutrient-poor soil.

-In 2016, Willenbring received a National Science Foundation CAREER grant which she will use to study how beryllium isotopes can be used to track land-based sediment.
-Some of the funds will also be used to continue her citizen science project, "Soil Kitchen".
+In 2016, Willenbring received a National Science Foundation CAREER grant to study how beryllium isotopes can be used to track land-based sediment.
+Some of the funds will continue her citizen science project, "Soil Kitchen".

 In addition to Antarctica and Puerto Rico, Willenbring has also conducted research in Canada, and the South Fork Eel River in Northern California.